nas5w/100-days-of-code-frontend/README.md

 If you appreciate the work done here, you can contribute significantly by spreading the word about this repository, including things like:

 - Starring and forking this repository
-- Sharring this repository on social media
+- Sharing this repository on social media

 Additionally, you can support my vanity by following me on [Github](http://www.github.com/nas5w) or [Twitter](http://www.twitter.com/nas5w).